-Q&A on Working Time DevelopmentsPosted in : Crowley Solicitors Hot Topics Series on 10 November 2015
+Q&A on Working Time DevelopmentsPosted in : Hot topics in Employment and Technology Law with Matheson on 10 November 2015 Issues covered:

 The practice in our organisation was that once an employee was out on sick leave, any time absent from work on sick leave was not included in the calculation of annual leave entitlement, e.g. if the employee missed 1.5 months of work due to sick leave then we calculated the annual leave by dividing 20 days by 12 months and multiplying it by 10.5 to get the annual leave entitlement.
 We have an employee arguing that they have worked 1,365 hours in a year and so is entitled to full 20 days.
 Which is correct?